 9.2.1 Arrow Shape

-The generalized arrow shape must be created using the input dimensions shown (Figure 9.1) and scaled to any size.
+The generalized arrow shape must be created using the input dimensions shown (Figure 9.1) and scaled according to the current speed and the display area.
 This shape is unique and so does not conflict with existing arrow and arrow-like shapes previously approved for use in ECDIS (Figure 9.2).

 The arrow’s ‘pivot point’ is located on the arrow symbol along the vertical centreline and is at a distance from the bottom equal to one-half the quantity ‘al’.
 The pivot point is placed at the corresponding position (longitude and latitude) on the chart image.

-The arrow must be drawn with a black border (Day lighting conditions) so that the symbol stands out against backgrounds of similar colours.
+The arrow must be drawn with a black border so that the symbol stands out against backgrounds of similar colours.